Is Rice Bad For Dogs?

 So carbohydrates are a good source of nutrition, but what about brown and white rice as a source of carbohydrates?

-Rice products have long been considered a premium (and more expensive) ingredient in pet food.
+Rice products are actually a premium (and more expensive) ingredient in pet food.
 The reality is all rice is not bad: what matters is what quality you use, where you get your ingredients, and whether you do periodic testing.

 Human-grade rice is no comparison to feed-grade rice, which is loaded with chemicals and preservatives.
 Feed rice is also not whole rice.
 Feed rice is the scraps of rice that are left over when rice products are made for human consumption.
 These are much more likely to absorb toxins during multiple processing stages.